openhab/openhab-docs/_addons_bindings/zwave/doc/qubino/minidimmer_0_0.md

 **NOTE: Please wait at least 30 seconds between each inclusion and exclusion.**

+### General Usage Information

+**FACTORY RESET**

+  1. Connect the device to the power supply.
+  2. Within the first minute (60seconds) the device is connected to the power supply, toggle the switch connected to the I1 terminal 5 times within 3 seconds.

+OR

+Press and hold the S (Service) button for at least 6 seconds if connected to 24-30VDC.

+**NOTE:** By resetting the device, all custom parameters previously set on the device will return to their default values, and the node ID will be deleted.
+Use this reset procedure only when the main gateway (hub) is missing or otherwise inoperable.

+**NOTE:** the reset with switch connected to I1 is possible only in the first minute after the device is connected to the power.

+**NOTE:** after the reset is successfully done the autocalibration will trigger and the green LED will start blinking.

+**LED SIGNALIZATION FOR INCLUSION/EXCLUSION**

+LED (green)

+  * LED is blinking (1 sec ON, 1 sec OFF) = module is excluded
+  * LED is ON = module is included

+LED (red)

+  * LED is OFF = normal operation
+  * LED is ON = overload
+  * LED is blinking (1 sec ON, 1 sec OFF) = over temperature

+LED (blue)

+  * LED is OFF = normal operation
+  * LED is blinking (1 sec ON, 1 sec OFF) = calibration in progress
+  * LED is ON = calibration failed

+**NOTE:** After each power cycle all 3 LEDs will blink once before resuming normal operation.

 ## Channels

 The following table summarises the channels available for the ZMNHHD -: